Resources for supervisors

 The Program in Graduate Student Supervision is offered once a semester by SGS and the Centre for Innovation in Teaching and Learning.
 It is intended to introduce you to and prepare you for important aspects of graduate student supervision by: 1) reviewing influential supervisory frameworks, 2) highlighting specific qualities/behaviours of effective supervisors, 3) providing supervision recommendations for distinct graduate student populations, and 4) providing resources for effective supervision practices.
 The program is offered in blended learning format over four weeks, and finishes with a 90-minute face-to-face capstone session.
 For more information and to register, please visit the Program in Graduate Supervision webpage.

-The Brown Bag Supervision Series offers both new and experienced faculty supervisors an opportunity to informally meet, ask questions, and informally discuss issues and best practices in graduate student supervision.
-Sessions are held at least once a semester and facilitated by the Associate Dean, School of Graduate Studies.
+The SGS Supervisor Institute both new and experienced faculty supervisors an opportunity to informally meet, ask questions, and informally discuss issues and best practices in graduate student supervision.
+Sessions are held once a month, moderated by the Associate Dean, School of Graduate Studies, and features guest speakers from across the three campuses.
 Each session will focus on a specific topic, and some for some sessions a subject matter expert will be invited (e.g., on writing, health services, etc.).
+Certificates of completion are issued to faculty members who attend a minimum number of workshops each year.
 For information on the next session the series and to register, please visit the workshops page of SGS website.

 Special lectures on graduate supervision are offered from time to time.
 The speakers selected for these lectures are typically highly experienced supervisors who have been acknowledged by their peers as being exceptional mentors.
 For information on the next lecture and to register, please visit the workshops page of SGS website.